ffhighwind/Fasterflect/Fasterflect/README.md

 # Intro

 This framework is based on [Fasterflect](https://github.com/buunguyen/fasterflect), which was originally developed by Buu Nguyen and Morten Mertner.
-The reason I recommend using this framework the original is because the extension methods have been moved to a separate namespace to ensure that they do not clutter intellisense and auto-complete.
-Almost all of them have been changed to internal as well because this most of the functionality should be accessed from ReflectLookup instead.
+The extension methods in this version have been moved to a separate namespace to ensure that they do not clutter intellisense and auto-complete.
+Most of the search methods have been moved to ReflectLookup instead.
-The extensions that are still available include Type specific ones such as pretty printing.
 It also includes one new feature: MultiSetter.

 ## Example